 Longevity diet

-Longevity diet is for those who greatly desire the thought of healthy old age and are prepared to forego modern grocery store meals; those highly-refined foods loaded with salt, sugar and animal protein.
+The Longevity Diet is for those who greatly desire the thought of healthy old age and are prepared to forego modern grocery store meals; those ultra-refined foods loaded with salt, sugar and animal protein.

 Plenty of legumes, whole grains and vegetables are recommended.
 It is very low in sugar and refined flour which means no commercial bread.
 There is little red meat but large amounts of nuts, seeds and olive oil are suggested.